Vetrimaaran: Late 90s–2007: Beginning directions

-2011-2015: Breakthrough and National acclaim
+2011–2015: Breakthrough and widespread acclaim

-Following the success of Polladhavan, the entire team of that film: Vetrimaaran, Dhanush, Kishore, producer S. Kathiresan, and G. V. Prakash Kumar collaborated once again for Aadukalam (2011), which deals with the rivalry between cock-fighters in Madurai.
-During Pre-production and scripting, Vetrimaaran spent a period of two years in Madurai to understand the local dialect and lifestyle of the people living there.
+Following the success of Polladhavan, the entire team of that film (Vetrimaaran, actors Dhanush and Kishore, producer Kathiresan, and composer G. V. Prakash Kumar) collaborated once again for Aadukalam (2011), which deals with the rivalry between cockfighters in Madurai.
+During the pre-production and scripting, Vetrimaaran spent two years in Madurai to understand the local dialect and lifestyle of the people living there.
 Aadukalam was the first film of Vetrimaaran to have a production office set up outside of Chennai.
 Vetrimaaran took a year to complete the screenplay, script, and dialogues for Aadukalam and held a bounded script for the venture, which is considered rare in Tamil films.
 Vetrimaaran narrated only half of the film's script to Dhanush before the latter was impressed with it and agreed to act in the film.
 The film was initially titled Seval, but since the rights to the title were already taken by director Hari for his project with Bharath, Vetrimaaran decided to rename his film as Aadukalam.

-The film languished in production hell for two years due to constant changing in cast, crew and location, but Vetrimaaran, Dhanush, Kishore, Kathiresan and G. V. Prakash Kumar remained on.
-Vetrimaaran introduced two newcomers who made their Tamil debuts: Taapsee Pannu and Sri Lankan Tamil writer and political commentator V. I. S. Jayapalan, while future Vetrimaaran collaborators Dinesh, Murugadoss and Naren made their breakthroughs through this film.
+The film languished in production hell for two years due to constant changing in cast, crew and location, but Vetrimaaran, Dhanush, Kishore, Kathiresan and Prakash Kumar remained on.
+Vetrimaaran introduced two newcomers who made their Tamil debuts: actress Taapsee Pannu and Sri Lankan Tamil writer and political commentator V. I. S. Jayapalan, while future Vetrimaaran collaborators Dinesh, Murugadoss, and Naren made their breakthroughs through this film.